LukeI50/Horse-Site/README.md

 ### Manual Testing

 Maual testing was done by simply navigating through the site and making sure that all areas were working as intended.
-We also passed the product to non-developers to ensure that the design was intuative and avoid issues of over familiarity with the project.
+We also passed the product to non-developers to ensure that the design was intuative and to avoid issues realted to over familiarity with the project.

 ### User Story Testing

+_Table with user story testing with PASS / FAIL values._

+## Deployment

+1. Create a new app on [Heroku](https://www.heroku.com/).
+Choose and app name and location.
+2. Under the __deploy__ tab connect Heroku with your repository.
+3. In your development environment ensure that `debug` in django settings.py is set to `False` and all secret keys and database urls are hidden.
+4. Set appropiate variables in Settings > Config Vars in your Heroku project.
+5. On Heroku website under the deploy tab, select either automatic or manual deploys.
+6. Select which branch you want to deploy from, for example `Main`.
+7. Press Deploy and wait for Heroku to finish building the site.
+8. You can then open app from the deploy page or from the apps dashboard.

+## Credits

+_Credit info_